aza547/wow-recorder/CONTRIBUTING.md

 1. Run `npm install` on the command line to install required node packages.
 1. Run `npm start` to launch the application.

+## Building and Packaging
-To package and distritubte the application on Windows, 3 steps are currently required.
+To package and distribute the application on Windows, 3 steps are currently required.

 1. Rebuild the python screen recorder executable.
 Not required if you have not made python code changes.
 	1. `pyinstaller ./python/main.py -n "recorder"`